-Hands down the most terrifying phase of launching a new tech startup is launch.
+Hands down the most terrifying phase of building a new tech startup is launch.
 So many pieces of a very complex puzzle have to come together at exactly the same time in exactly the right way for things to go right.

 While experience is helpful in getting all of those moving parts in sync and timed up perfectly, it also contributes to that overall dread.
 The more products you’ve launched, the more you know how many things can go wrong, and just how slightly one variable can be off to throw the whole machine into chaos and, worst of all, how much luck is actually involved!